HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site_public_launch_infrastructure_content.md

 ### Email subscription mechanism

-One stretch goal for this deliverable is to adopt a service that allows site visitors to subscribe to a mailing list to receive updates about the Simpler.Grants.gov initiative.
+Another goal for this deliverable is to adopt a service that allows site visitors to subscribe to a mailing list to receive updates about the Simpler.Grants.gov initiative.
 As part of this deliverable the team should answer the following questions:

 - Which email marketing provider will we use for email-based communications?
 - How will visitors submit their information to be added to a mailing list for Simpler.Grants.gov communications?